AM311/Cybersecurity_Report/home.md

 	![Accounts that does not require pre-auth](https://github.com/AM311/Cybersecurity_Report/blob/main/img/noKerbPreAuth.png?raw=true)

-	We will focus our efforts on `DNSoperator` since, as seen, it can login to `SERVERDNS` and joins the `DnsAdmins` group, whose members have write rights on the network shared folder.
+	We will focus our efforts on `DNSoperator` since, as seen, it can login to `SERVERDNS` and belongs to the `DnsAdmins` group, whose members have write rights on the network shared folder.

 	> The ACL of a folder is readable by any account that can visualize it!